How to look for records of... Taxation before 1689

 The account rolls in E 359 and E 360 contain details of the overall sums collected for a particular tax, and although they rarely include the names of any individual taxpayers, they do give details of the final amounts raised from particular counties, cities, boroughs and other taxation areas.

 Medieval and early-modern taxation on individuals was technically an extraordinary event, with each tax being levied separately to provide income for expenditure such as a military campaign.

 Taxes were generally granted by Parliament.
 However, they could be imposed directly by the monarch, such as feudal and prerogative levies, while others, such as forced loans and ‘benevolences’, were little more than official extortion.
 Links between taxes and civil unrest are evident; for example, poll taxes and the Peasants’ Revolt, ship money and the Civil War.

-Each grant or levy would specify the details of the individual tax, such as the income threshold, any exemptions, the tax rates, the number of installments (known as ‘collections’), and the dates on which they were to be collected.
+Each grant or levy would specify the details of the individual tax, such as the income threshold, any exemptions, the tax rates, the number of instalments (known as ‘collections’), and the dates on which they were to be collected.